-- Playground as shown would roughly be 250 300m2. - Similar area to the playground in Shore Road playground (Remuera). - stage and is indicative only. - circulation would not affect the success of the playground at this location. - Close to all main park facilities; allows parents to get food/drink from the cafe. - Near car park. - Flat, unencumbered area. . - Close to trees and proposed planting for shading.
+- Playground as shown would roughly be 250 300m2. - Similar area to the playground in Shore Road playground (Remuera). - The concept, size and shape of the playground will be further developed at the detailed design stage and is indicative only. - Option for parking/circulation is shown for reference.
+The choice of option for parking and circulation would not affect the success of the playground at this location. - Close to all main park facilities; allows parents to get food/drink from the cafe. - Near car park. - Flat, unencumbered area. - Close to trees and proposed planting for shading.